grafana/x-ray-datasource/README.md

 ### Example AWS credentials

-If the Auth Provider is `Credentials file`, then Grafana tries to get credentials in the following order:
+If the Auth Provider is `Credentials file`, Grafana tries to obtain credentials in the following order:

 - Hard-code credentials
 - Environment variables (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`)